The 2017 Kooragang Volunteer Calendar is now available:

 It gives information about recent and upcoming events and also highlights grant and funding opportunities within the Hunter.

-There have been several marine debris clean-ups in the last few weeks to prevent debris from entering our waterways and ocean.
+There have been several marine debris clean-ups in 2016 to prevent debris from entering our waterways and ocean.

 Events from 2015: